bvtvusn/dfb/SPEC.md

 - Document and enforce a duplicate-file policy (fail/overwrite/rename).

 **Notes**
 - No per-file lengths are stored.
 To minimize collision risk, use long per-archive separators (UUIDs).
 For absolute binary robustness consider a future length-prefixed variant.
+But it is not necessary with long separators as long as one makes sure it does not appear elsewhere in the file.

 **Format example**
 ```language